intel/isa-l/CONTRIBUTING.md

 ## Coding Style

-The coding style for ISA-L C code roughly follows linux kernel guidelines.
-Use the included indent script to format C code.
+The coding style for ISA-L C code is roughly based on LLVM style with some customizations.
+Use the included format script to format C code.

-    ./tools/iindent your_files.c
+    ./tools/format.sh

 And use check format script before submitting.